meom-group/CHART_COUPE/VIDEO.md

 ## General ideas:

- 1. prepare a script which produces a nice image, loop on time to produce a time series of images, in native NCL format (cgm )
+ 1. Prepare a script which produces a nice image :), loop on time to produce a time series of images, in native NCL format (cgm)
  2. Transform cgm file into raster type file, using ctrans (NCL)  and convert (ImageMagick)

   Example: